DeimosLabs/NeuralBlender/README.md

 Compiling/running this on w**dows: Short answer, don't do microsuck malware.
 It's bad for you (and for everyone else)

-Seriously, i don't think many people would run a live rig that just randomly stops working right in the middle of a gig because its manuracturer decides you need yet another "update".
+Seriously, i don't think many people would run a live rig that just randomly stops working right in the middle of a gig because its manufacturer decides you need yet another "update".
 Definitely not worth all the headaches of porting to this joke of an API.

 ## License